-is a camera device, though it can appear in print media as well.
+The Aspect Montage is a editing technique, though it appears in print media as well in comics.
 Rather than show one wide establishing shot, a montage of environmental scenes are used to establish mood and location.
 The details chosen allow a director to bring some aspect of the setting into sharp focus, allowing a complex scene a bit more direction.

 - This was how you knew the cast had arrived in a new Adventure Town in Slayers.

 - A version of this is used on the American cop show NYPD Blue.

 - Could be used to describe the scene-setting montages used in The Apprentice.